JJBR13/Justin-Brown-milestone-project-3/README.md

 2. Click the "Code" dropdown button.
 3. Select "Download ZIP" or " Open with GitHub Desktop"
 4. Unpackage the ZIP file locally with Integrated Development Environment (IDE).
+5. Get env.py variables:
+    - key: IP, value: 0.0.0.0
+    - key: PORT, value: 5000
+    - key: MONGO_DBNAME, value: (database name)
+    - key: MONGO_URI, value: (located in MongoDb  by going to cluster --> connect --> connect to application, and copying the
+      link adding in your database name and password)
+    - key: SECRET_KEY, value: (this is a custom secrete key set up for configuration to keep user sessions secure)

 ## References, Credit, Frameworks & Programs